HarlockOfficial/Knowledge-Engineering-and-Business-Intelligence/Exam/Task2.c/query.md

 ORDER BY ?wine
 ```

-# The following query lists all the wines that can be paired with "Beef":
+# The following query lists all the wines that can be paired with "Beef" and have a boldness of 5:
 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
 PREFIX kebi: <urn:absolute:it.unicam.kebi.exam.task2.c#>